 It is now time for the two week wait.
 We know that waiting for results can be a very stressful time.
 Read a personal account about how to feel better during this part of the process.

-Day 29: Pregnancy blood test
+Day 29: Pregnancy test

-Two weeks after the egg collection you will have a pregnancy blood test to determine whether your IVF cycle has been successful.
+Two weeks after the egg collection you will have a pregnancy test to determine whether your IVF cycle has been successful.
 If your test is positive, we will book you in for your pregnancy scan.

 If, sadly, the treatment is not successful we will do everything we can to support you.
-We will offer you a free appointment with your Consultant to discuss the cycle and what your next best steps are.
+We will offer you a free appointment with your fertility consultant to discuss the cycle and what your next best steps are.
 You will also be offered free counselling to help you in this difficult time,

 At around 6-8 weeks a vaginal ultrasound is undertaken to confirm the heartbeat of the foetus.
 If everything is well, you will be handed over to your local prenatal care unit.